 Am I eligible for legal aid services?

-You are eligible for our free housing legal aid services if you live in North suburban Cook County or Lake County and meet our requirements for financial need.
-Clients must have a household income less than 250% of the federal poverty level.
-Victims of domestic violence have no income barrier when seeking aid.
+You are eligible for our free domestic violence legal aid services if you live in north suburban Cook County or Lake County and have experienced domestic violence.
+Under the law, domestic violence includes physical or sexual harm as well as mental, emotional, and financial harm.
 Unsure whether you qualify?
 Contact our office and an intake specialist will help determine if you are eligible for our services.

 How do I apply for legal aid?

 You can either do so online by clicking the Schedule a Consultation link below or by calling us at (847) 737-4042.
 An intake specialist will help determine if you meet our eligibility requirements and are facing an issue we can help with.
-If so, they will schedule you for a housing consultation with an attorney.
+If so, they will schedule you for a consultation with a domestic violence attorney.
 Our team speaks both English and Spanish.
 Should you need assistance in another language, we can connect using interpretation services.

 Preparing for your intake: